LLxD/draftools-frontend/README.md

 ## How to use

-When you first hop into the application, you will se two rectangles representing each team.
+When you first hop into the application, you will see two rectangles representing each team.
 Below that, there is a champion list with a search bar and each champion can be dragged and dropped for each team.
 As soon as you drop a champion the application will start responding which champions are the best and what are the flaws in your composition.